Updated: May 4, 2021

 Isn't it an awesome time we live in?
-So many wonderful hours to fill with creativity, countless days available to make and discover and refine and practise all of our skills.
+So many wonderful hours to fill with creativity, countless days available to make and discover and refine and practice all of our skills.
 For me this has been the best fortunate chance since my creative Artist Lifestyle started.
 It has also been the most productive period during which I've levelled up, built more structure and invested a tremendous amount of hours to grow and advance many skills I needed to run my Art and Design business.
 Every day is filled with wonderful things to look forward to and lovely opportunities to be creative.

-Many of my fellow Artists are experiencing a dry spell, which is in dark contrast to what is happening in my career.
+Many of my fellow Artists are experiencing a dry spell, which is in stark contrast to what is happening in my career.
 It is understandable that they do not have the support of our Art group social meetings anymore, but surely that wasn't their only creative place to make Art?

 Anyway, I set off to discover how we could pull ourselves out of this rut and into hyper creative mode again.